bridgecrew-perf6/deploybook-1/content/blog/flask-gigatutorial.md

 Once you have completed these steps you can check your work with:

 ```
-$ sudo ufw status //will show active if your install and configuration were successfull
+    $ sudo ufw status //will show active if your install and configuration were successful.
 ```

 Further Reading: